chrisociepa/allamo/README.md

 encode_file('raw/dataset1/train.txt', 'data/dataset1/train.bin', 'cl100k_base')
 ```

+There are other options and formats for handling datasets:

+- Instead of using a NumPy array, consider using a [PyTorch tensor](https://pytorch.org/docs/stable/tensors.html) and save the tensor in a file with the `.pt` extension.
+- You can also use a list of samples (each being a PyTorch tensor) with each sample's size being `block_size + 1`.
+These samples can then be saved in a file with the `.pt` extension.

 ## Training

 Use the script `train.py` to start your training.
 It reads a `train.bin` and `val.bin` files from the dataset directory.